RottenThunder/Project-Ember/DevLog/November-2021.md

 - Commit "Transforms"
     - Every object rendered in the game engine now has a transform, which means the object can be moved
     - Game Dev is going good, The player (Red Rectangle) can be moved by keyboard input on a grid-like system.
 Also a blue rectangle is being rendered, which is going to be an enemy, but no logic is being put on him

+## Day 28 (11/11/2021)
+- Commit "Game Dev - Camera Zoom"
+    - The camera is now able to be moved by keyboard input
+    - The camera can now zoom in and out
+    - The enemy (Blue square) is now moving